 Note: Also available are Deborah Levine’s memoirs:The Liberator’s Daughterand The Magic Marble Tree, upon which the documentary is based.
 They include the wartime letters with eye witness accounts.

-Bunny Bear Adventuresis a Winner in 9 international film festivals for its use of the science of storytelling to make you laugh and make you sigh!
+Bunny Bear Adventuresis a Winner in 9 international film festivals for its use of the science of storytelling and AI graphics that make you laugh and make you sigh!

 SCROLL DOWN to see VIDEO STORY INTRODUCTION